serezakorotaev/spring-boot-operation-starter/README.md

         <artifactId>spring-boot-operation-starter</artifactId>
         <version>1.0.0</version>
 ```

 ## 2. OperationService

+This is an interface for building requests into the databases with different parameters and glue option.
+At the moment are existed two implementation of this interface: `SpecificationOperationService`
+and `CriteriaOperationService`

+### 2.1 SpecificationOperationService

-This class is main class in lib for using it.
-For using you should define the entity for which
+This class is main class in lib for build request into the relation databases.
+For using you should define the entity
-will use this class
+for which will use this class

-`OperationService<Entity> operationService`
+`SpecificationOperationService<Entity> operationService`

 after that, you can build queries for this entity.

-`OperationService` has methods for creating simple and complex requests into the database
+`SpecificationOperationService` implements methods for creating simple and complex requests into the database
-and also for creating page settings.
+and also has method for creating page settings.

-- a. `Specification<T> buildBaseSpecificationByParams(List<BaseSearchParam> baseSearchParams, GlueOperation glue)`
+- a. `Specification<T> buildBaseByParams(List<BaseSearchParam> baseSearchParams, GlueOperation glue)`

 Method for building base request using search parameters (baseSearchParams)
 and condition for linking parameters (glue). `BaseSearchParam` and `GlueOperation` classes will be described
 below.

--
-b. `Specification<T> buildComplexSpecificationByParams(List<ComplexSearchParam> complexSearchParams, GlueOperation externalGlue)`
+- b. `Specification<T> buildComplexByParams(List<ComplexSearchParam> complexSearchParams, GlueOperation externalGlue)`

 Method for building complex request using structure with base search parameters (complexSearchParams)
 and condition for linking base parameters with each other (externalGlue). `ComplexSearchParam` class will be described